Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - The subject serial number of the X.509 certificate used by the Contract Manager of the Directory Peer matches the value of the field `ServicePublicationGrant.Directory.PeerSerialNumber`
 - The subject serial number of the X.509 certificate used by the Contract Manager offering the Contract to the Directory matches the value of the field `ServicePublicationGrant.Service.PeerSerialNumber`
-- A Service name which matches the regular expression `^[a-zA-Z0-9-.]{1,100}$` is provided in the field  `ServicePublicationGrant.ServicePublication.Name`
+- A Service name which matches the regular expression `^[a-zA-Z0-9-.]{1,100}$` is provided in the field  `ServicePublicationGrant.Service.Name`
-- An Inway address is provided in the field `ServicePublicationGrant.ServicePublication.InwayAddress`.
+- An Inway address is provided in the field `ServicePublicationGrant.Service.InwayAddress`.
 The value should be a valid URL as specified in [@!RFC1738]

 Signature requirements: